thomasdunlap/Autonomous-LiDAR-3D-Object-Detection/README.md

     exec_visualization = ['show_detection_performance']
     configs_det = det.load_configs(model_name="darknet")

-Where to find this task?

-This task involves writing code within detect_objects located in the file student/objdet_eval.py.
-What this task is about?

 The goal of this task is to find pairings between ground-truth labels and detections, so that we can determine wether an object has been (a) missed (false negative), (b) successfully detected (true positive) or (c) has been falsely reported (false positive).
 Based on the labels within the Waymo Open Dataset, your task is to compute the geometrical overlap between the bounding boxes of labels and detected objects and determine the percentage of this overlap in relation to the area of the bounding boxes.
 A default method in the literature to arrive at this value is called intersection over union, which is what you will need to implement in this task.